dreygur/ChatQBit/README.md

 ## Project Overview

 ChatQBit is a feature-rich Telegram bot written in Rust that provides comprehensive remote control of a qBittorrent client via Telegram.
-The project is organized as a Cargo workspace with three crates following clean architecture principles:
+The project is organized as a Cargo workspace with four crates following clean architecture principles:

 - **chatqbit** (main binary): Entry point that initializes the bot, authenticates with qBittorrent, and wires up dependencies
 - **telegram**: Handles Telegram bot logic, commands, dialogue state management, message routing, and user interaction formatting
 - **torrent**: Provides a clean API wrapper around qbit-rs for qBittorrent operations
+- **fileserver**: HTTP server for streaming torrent files with range request support and secure token authentication

 ## Features